Management options for unsown paddocks

 Source: McMaster et al. (2020)

-Another facet this study took into account was the impact of a summer grazing crop on the subsequent 2019 wheat crop.
-It may come as no surprise that this summer grazing crop came at the cost of a winter grain crop in 2019 at Parkes.
+Another facet this study considered was the impact of a summer grazing crop on the subsequent 2019 wheat crop.
+It will come as no surprise that within the Parkes site this summer grazing crop came at the cost of a winter grain crop in 2019.
 A reduction from a summer fallow yielding 0.77t/ha to the forage sorghum treatment only yielding 0.07 t/ha, highlights the cost of this summer feed.
 In the higher rainfall situation at Canowindra (which may be argued to be a more average year for the CW), the summer fallow treatment yielded 2.93t/ha for the subsequent wheat crop.
 The forage sorghum treatment recorded a significantly reduced yield of 1.13t/ha.

 Table 4: Cover crop feed quality results and potential lamb production results – Parkes.